daveyeb/enigma.rs/README.md

 # enigma.rs

 A terminal based program that mimicks the operations of an Enigma M3/M4 cipher machine developed by Germans during WWII.
-This is a rewrite of daveyeb/node-enigma, a more readable version (:

 ## Table of Contents